imtheaman/connect-secured/README.md

-## Connect: A Private Chat app for private people
+## Connect: An open source chat app for private people

 > end-to-end encryption is used to make sure your messages can't be read by others.
 Even people at Connect can't access it.